Permission levels determine what each staff member is able to view and edit in Tanda.

 The ability to enter Time Off.

 New staff gain access to Tanda via an invitation email.
-If the blue 'Invite to Tanda' button is visible on the employee profile, that means this employee is yet to accept their invitation and set a password.
+If the blue 'Invite to Tanda' button is visible on the employee profile, that means this employee is yet to be sent an invitation to join the Tanda account.

 Removing Account Access